Description

 Tried: Run strings cat.jpg and grep the output for picoCTF

-strings only extracts printable ASCII sequences from raw bytes.
-EXIF metadata is stored in a structured binary IFD (Image File Directory) format, so the License field value may appear as raw bytes rather than a clean ASCII run that strings would capture cleanly.
-More importantly, the flag is base64-encoded inside the field, so even if strings catches it you still see an encoded string with no picoCTF prefix to grep for. exiftool parses the IFD structure and labels each field by name, making the License field immediately visible.
+strings only extracts printable ASCII runs from raw bytes, and EXIF lives in a structured binary Image File Directory, so the License value may not appear as a clean ASCII run at all.
+More to the point, the flag is base64-encoded inside the field, so even a successful catch gives you an encoded string with no picoCTF prefix to grep for. exiftool parses the IFD and labels each field, which makes License visible at once.

 Tried: Open cat.jpg in a hex editor and search manually for base64-looking text

-While the EXIF data is technically present in the file's bytes, EXIF IFDs have variable offsets, nested pointer chains, and may use UTF-16 encoding for some fields, making manual hex navigation error-prone and slow. exiftool resolves all offsets and decodes field encodings automatically.
-Manual hex inspection risks misidentifying the field or missing it entirely if the value is stored as a UTF-16 Unicode string rather than plain ASCII.
+The EXIF data is in the file's bytes, but IFDs use variable offsets, nested pointer chains, and sometimes UTF-16 for a field's value, which makes navigating by hand slow and error-prone. exiftool resolves every offset and decodes the field encodings for you.
+By hand, it is easy to misidentify the field or miss it entirely when the value is UTF-16 rather than plain ASCII.

 Learn more